Our approach to maximising your impact

 At Impactful Giving, we operate from the standpoint that to achieve the greatest good with your donations, it's essential to maximise impact by making deliberate and informed choices.

-We prioritise critical problems and identify high-impact donation opportunities in order to provide you with the knowledge and guidance you need to make informed decisions that maximise the impact of your contributions.
+We prioritise critical problems and identify high-impact donation opportunities to provide you with the knowledge and guidance you need to make informed decisions that maximise the impact of your contributions

 What do we mean by high impact and why does it matter?